alexdodonov/mezon-router/README.md

 ## Supported request methods

-Mezon Router supports: GET, POST, PUT, DELETE, OPTION
+Mezon Router supports: GET, POST, PUT, DELETE, OPTION.

 To get the list of these methods you can use method getListOfSupportedRequestMethods: